crisperdue/prooftoys-site/content/inference.md

 Mathtoys does rewriting by using pattern matching to find and apply substitutions, and then uses replacement using equations.

-Rewriting is just a technical name for the kind of reasoning taught in every high school algebra textbook.
+Rewriting is a technical name for the kind of reasoning taught in every high school algebra textbook.
 Writing the commutative law of multiplication as an equation `x * y = y * x`, and applying it to the term `x * 3` in an equation such as `5 * x = 2 * x + x * 3`, a